Buy to let in Poland is a great choice for investors who wish to generate a steady income.

 ❝ If a tenant chooses not to pay rent, the landlord cannot evict the tenant if they have nowhere else to stay, if they are of a certain age or if it is winter time.
 So, from this perspective, the removal of such a tenant could take anything up to ten years when it concerns a regular lease agreement.
 In such cases, an occasional lease agreement allows the landlord to start the eviction process much sooner.

 I do not mean to scare potential landlords here.
-The vast majority of tenants are responsible people who are not afraid to pay their way in life.
+The vast majority of tenants are responsible people who pay their way in life.
 To put things into perspective, Ms Słotkowicz confirmed that:

 ❝ I have never personally encountered a potential tenant who has raised an objection [to an occasional lease agreement].
 This kind of lease agreement shouldn’t be seen as something out of the ordinary.
 The trustworthy tenants have nothing to worry about and landlords can relax knowing they are protected against any unforeseen circumstances.